 The below left image shows the underside of the 2 BB DAC package types.
 One has an extended 'skirt' of PCB but the pinouts are the same and both can be fitted to a Prophet without modification.
 The right image is of a CBI version, which is a current output 12 bit device but I am unable to find any more information on this.

 Analogue Devices also made a DAC chip ADDAC71-CSB-I as do Micro Networks but these also very hard to find and have not been in production since 1995.
 CSB stands for Complimentary Straight Binary.
 The BB DAC was available in Ceramic and Metal base versions.

-The DAC71-CSB-I can be an expensive and difficult chip to get hold of.
+The DAC71-CSB-I can be an expensive and difficult chip to get hold of, at least working.
 I managed to get a couple of BB versions.
 I have both package types.
-So if you need one, let me know by
+So if you need one click below to buy or email.